erenyeager880/privyhire/README.md

 ## 🔐 The Zero-Knowledge Negotiation Flow

 The core matching engine relies on evaluating encrypted booleans (`ebool`).
-When an employer posts a job with an encrypted budget, and a candidate applies with an encrypted salary requirement, the CoFHE coprocessor evaluates `FHE.lte(candidateSalary, employerBudget)` natively on-chain.
+When an employer posts a job with an encrypted budget, and a candidate applies with an encrypted salary requirement, the CoFHE coprocessor evaluates `FHE.lte(candidateSalary, employerBudget)` natively on-chain — producing a match signal without decrypting either value.

 ```mermaid
 sequenceDiagram